-In the wake of Desktop Central's remote code execution (RCE) vulnerability, the Desktop Central team has developed a tool that will check if the vulnerability prevails in the server-installed machine.
+In the wake of Endpoint Central's remote code execution (RCE) vulnerability, the Endpoint Central team has developed a tool that will check if the vulnerability prevails in the server-installed machine.
 If found to be exploited, the tool will automatically delete the malicious files and services.

 How to use the tool?